rrra/www/content/post/2019/hamfest-volunteers-needed.md

 * Volunteer helpers who assist in clearing and cleaning the Hartl and Schollander building rooms.
-The published Hamfest/Convention ending time is 2PM, but the event usuall starts to *wind down* shortly after 1PM
+The published Hamfest/Convention ending time is 2PM, but the event usually starts to *wind down* shortly after 1PM

 ---